 Organic Lake functional potential

-To determine the functional processes occuring in Organic Lake, gene markers for C, N and S conversions (Figure 4) were retrieved from metagenomic reads.
+To determine the functional processes occurring in Organic Lake, gene markers for C, N and S conversions (Figure 4) were retrieved from metagenomic reads.
 BEST analysis showed that variation in the population structure was significantly correlated (Rho: 0.519, significance: 0.3%) with the abiotic parameters, DO, temperature, TS and TN.
 The DO gradient has an obvious effect of separating aerobic from anaerobic taxa, and functions to allow oxygen sensitive N and S processes to occur in the deep zone.
 Functional potential, taxonomic composition and the physico-chemical data were integrated to infer the C, N and S cycles in Organic Lake.

 Carbon resourcefulness in dominant heterotrophic bacteria